1. Police Pension Plan

 (c) For purposes of this Section, amounts representing the Participant's interest in another qualified pension plan transferred in accordance with Section 14-1-4(G), W.M.C., shall not be considered voluntary contributions.

 (3) Payment of Participant contributions.
-The contributions of the Employee shall be withheld every pay period and shall be credited to the Plan each pay period.
+The contributions of the Contributing Participant shall be withheld every pay period and shall be credited to the Plan each pay period.

 (D) RETIREMENT MEDICAL SAVINGS ACCOUNTS: See Section 14-1-8 for the terms and conditions relating to Retirement Medical Savings Accounts.